eso28599/resNMTF_paper/README.md

 This folder contains scripts to reproduce the simulation study results.
 It is set up for use on a HPC and has the following set up:
 ```
 ├── Functions:
-│  ├── data_generation.r, synthetic data generation
+│  ├── data_generation.r, functions to generate synthetic data
-│  ├── evaluation_funcs.r, mutli-view biclustering evaluation
+│  ├── evaluation_funcs.r, functions to evaluate mutli-view biclustering
 │  ├── extra_funcs.r, useful functions
 │  ├── summary_funcs.r, functions to process results across repetitions
 ├── Results, contains subdirectories set up to store data and results from simulations
 ├── Scripts, contains scripts to run the simulation studies and extract results
-├── NoStability:
-├── OtherMethods:
+├── NoStability, contains files to investigate the effect of stability analysis
+├── OtherMethods, contains files to implement iSSVD, GFA and ResNMTF with no restrictions
+├── data_gen.r, file to generate data
+├── eval_ssvd_param.r, file to evaluate results from iSSVD parameter investigtion
+├── eval.r, file to evaluate results
+├── issvd_data_gen.r, file to generate data as described in iSSVD paper
+├── issvd_results.rmd, file to produce results from iSSVD investigations
+├── methods_r.r, file to apply methods in r
+├── phi_results.rmd, file to produce results from phi investigations
+├── results.rmd, file to produce results
 ```

-For each study we have...

-For example, when we investigate increasing the number of biclusters for two views of data, the following folders and files are relevant.
+Each study has corresponding scripts and folders to run and store the relevant data.
+For example, the following folders and files are specific to the "increasing biclusters over 2 views" study.
 ```
 ├── Results
 │  ├── bicl
 │  │  ├── bicl_2v
+│  │  │  ├── data
+│  │  │  │  ├── 001, synthetic data from the 1st repetition, true and found bicluster assignments
+│  │  │  │  ├── ...
-│  │  │  ├── data,
+│  │  │  │  ├── 100, synthetic data from the 100th repetition, true and found bicluster assignments
-│  │  │  ├── logs
+│  │  │  ├── logs, log files for each repetition
 │  │  │  ├── sim_parameters.r, contains parameter settings for the simulation study
 ├── Scripts:
 │  ├── bicl_2v_script_one.sh, batch file repeating experiment 100 times
 │  ├── bicl_2v_script_two.sh, combines results and produces plots
 ```

-In order to run the simulation study, assuming the current directory is the ResNMTF_paper folder, the following lines of code are run on an HPC:
+Assuming the current directory is the ResNMTF_paper folder, the following lines of code are run on an HPC to run the "increasing biclusters over 2 views" simulation study:
 ```
 cd SimStudy/Scripts
 qsub bicl_2v_script_one.sh